 Repairs and reattaches torn tendons to the shoulder

 Your procedure will probably take less than 1 hour depending on the severity of your tear.
 In most cases, you will be able to return home after the general anesthesia wears off and you are alert and awake.
 Over the course of recovery, you will regain strength, function, and flexibility while working closely with your personal Physical Therapist.

 Why choose Active Orthopedics & Sports Medicine?

 At Active Orthopedic & Sports Medicine, our team of Shoulder Specialists are Fellowship Trained and Board Certified Orthopedic Surgeons.
 They will perform your procedure using the newest and best techniques and equipment.
 If you’re considering a rotator cuff repair, please contact us.
-We have conveniently located offices in Hackensack, Montclair, Emerson & Elmwood Park.
+We have conveniently located offices in Hackensack, Montclair, and Emerson.